IHE/ITI.MHD/input/pagecontent/appendix_z.md

 }
 ```

-A value that is a UUID shall be represented as a URI with a scheme “urn:uuid:”, for example:
+A value that is a UUID shall be represented as a URI with a scheme `urn:uuid:`, for example:
 ```
 {
 "system": "urn:ietf:rfc:3986",